-What causes changes in behaviour?
+What causes changes in behaviour in people with dementia?

 - Reducing and managing behaviour that challenges

 - Trailing, following and checking

 - Dementia and hiding, hoarding or losing things

 - Behaviour that challenges - looking after yourself

 As human beings, we all have the same basic needs.
 These include physical, psychological and social needs.
 We do things consciously and unconsciously to meet these needs.

 The symptoms of dementia can make it more difficult for someone to do this.
 They may also find it more difficult to communicate their needs or wishes.
 Changes in their behaviour may be:

 - caused by them having needs that aren’t being met (for example, if they are hungry or thirsty they may seem more tired or less alert than usual)

 - their attempt to meet a need (for example, if they feel too hot, they may remove clothing at inappropriate times)